Shinjita/iHVI-app/User Manual.md

 ## Getting started with the toolkit:

+1. Download the toolkit as instructed in this page (https://github.com/Shinjita/iHVI-app).

 1. Obtain environmental parameters from iGEE and socio-economic indicators from ABS website in .csv format.
  ![image info](Indicators.png)